Published on June 21, 2019 @ 9:03am

 Lastly if you don't fully understand how the options markets work, don't buy or sell them.
 Everything from liquidity to implied volatility are important toward determining whether or not an options trade is worth the risk.
 Consider the timeframes, and always give yourself ample time that makes sense based on the cost of your options' purchase - all in an effort for those options to end up being profitable.
 It's enough to identify an attractive fundamental idea that is starting to look technically attractive, but often times it takes time for the idea to play out.
 Meaning, when you add time to the equation things become even more difficult - yet many investors and traders get sucked into buying options because of how much leverage and how profitable they can be when right.
 Sometimes, it's better to just be a seller of options rather than a buyer of them.

-Excerpt from 2/21/2020 Newsletter Edition: Anticipation Vs. Confirmation - Positioning Power - Options Chains Often Don't Suggest What's Really Happening
+Excerpts from 2/21/2020 Newsletter Edition: Anticipation Vs. Confirmation - Positioning Power - Options Chains Often Don't Suggest What's Really Happening

 Before I get into the meat of today's edition, I want to cover a few things I think can help every single trader and investor out there - no matter what your strategy might be.
 Whether you're looking to learn how these markets actually work, or you're simply looking to expand your already astute knowledge of how these markets work, there's something valuable in every section of today's newsletter to help you accomplish that.